 If you are a diplomat or official that is not in these situations, you will need a Diplomatic or Official Canada Visa even if you are from any of the countries that needs an Electronic Travel Authorization (eTA) to enter Canada for other purposes.

-With this visa, you will be able to enter Canada without going through a customs or immigration check at the Canadian port of entry.
+With the Canadian Offical and Diplomatic Visa, you will be able to enter Canada without going through a customs or immigration check at the Canadian port of entry.
 You will only have to go through a security check.

 You are only allowed to go through your official duties itinerary.
 If you want to visit Canada for purposes of tourism or other reasons, you must apply for a Canada Visitor Visa or another visa which fits your reason.
 Having a diplomatic or official passport does not immediately qualify you to enter Canada with the Diplomatic Visa, but you must have official duties in the country.